marcodd23/rabobank-assignment/README.md

 ## To run with Java:
 - java -jar app-0.0.1-SNAPSHOT.jar --consumer.treads=5 --input.file=records.xml

-Where:
+# Paramenters:

---consumer.treads: Number of threads to use for the consumer --input.file: the file to be processed (csv or xml)
+- consumer.treads: Number of threads to use for the consumer

+- input.file: the file to be processed (csv or xml)